Cloudoki/lunchdoki-api/README.md

 - **Average Cost** - Filters the shown results by the selected range of average cost;

 - **Search** - A query field that helps getting more in-depth results (Optional); Can be used to obtain a specific type of restaurants.
+This parameter affects the whole API and must be used only inside of its context